-Serves to strengthen Singapore's position as a trusted hub for data hosting and management activities.
+• Serves to strengthen Singapore's position as a trusted hub for data hosting and management activities.

-The PDPA contains two sets of requirements, covering personal data protection and the Do Not Call (DNC) registry, which will come into force in mid 2014 and early 2014 respectively.
-The transition period between now and then is to allow organisations time to review and adopt internal personal data protection policies and practices in accordance with the PDPA.
+The PDPA contains two sets of requirements, covering personal data protection and the Do Not Call (DNC) Registry, which came into force on 2 July 2014 and 2 January 2014 respectively.
+There was an 18-month transition period to allow organisations time to review and adopt internal personal data protection policies and practices in accordance with the PDPA.